exakat/exakat-docs/Reference/Rules/Structures/Fallthrough.rst

 A fallthrough may be used as a feature.
 Then, it is indistinguishable from an `error <https://www.php.net/error>`_.

 When the case block is empty, this analysis doesn't report it : the case is then used as an alias.
+This analysis doesn't take into account comments about the fallthrough.

 .. code-block:: php